 But I want to remind you,

 Verse five deals with unfaithful Israelite sin in the wilderness at Kadesh Barnea.
-(Peter in his parallel passage does not use this illustration.)
+(Peter, in his parallel passage, does not use this illustration.)
 God wants us to take heed of Old Testament examples, for what is germinal in the Old is terminal in the New Testament.
 Old Testament warnings are useful for New Testament believers.
 All three examples are from the Old Testament (the wilderness judgment in Numbers 13and 14 for Jude 5, Genesis 6 for Jude 6, and Sodom and Gomorrah in Genesis 19 for Jude 7).
-All three examples are historical, not mythical or fictitious.
+All three examples are historical, not mythical, or fictitious.
 They actually happened.

 The word “but” is a right-about-face word.
 Jude made a strong decision after careful deliberation (Greek) to remind and warn his readers that the judgment of the “ungodly” of verse 4 is the same judgment of the Old Testament.
 He did this by reminding them of Israel’s rebellion in Numbers 13 and 14.
 Learning something once is not enough.
-We need to apply truth over and over if it is going to stick to our souls and enter our experience.
+We need to apply truth repeatedly if it is going to stick to our souls and enter our experience.

 though you once knew this,

 Jude does not tell his readers something they did not know.
-They knew it but it had faded from their minds, making them vulnerable to apostasy.
+They knew it, but it had faded from their minds, making them vulnerable to apostasy.